watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 between the browser and the server will be encrypted.

 #### Shared folder between the VM and container
-In this task, we need to copy files from the VM to the container.
+Note that sometimes when working in a VM, we need to copy files from the VM to the container.
 To avoid repeatedly recreating containers, we have created a shared folder between the VM and container, `volumes`, which is inside the `Labsetup` folder on the VM.
 When you use the `docker-compose.yml` file inside the `Labsetup` folder to create containers, as you've done in this lab,